What’s in a Dim Sim

 Can Dogs Eat Dim Sims?

-Generally, Dim Sims are not recommended for dogs.
-This is because they contain too many ingredients dogs are not used to eating and may upset their stomachs.
-It is best to avoid giving them any Dim Sims as a treat.
+Generally, dim sims are not recommended for dogs.
+Many dim sims contain ingredients such as onion, salt and seasonings, which are not ideal for dogs and may upset their stomachs.
+Because of this, it is best to avoid giving dim sims to dogs as a treat.

 ~